 Group | Helminths and Health

 On the Zanzibar islands (Unguja and Pemba) belonging to the United Republic of Tanzania in East Africa, our research focuses on transdisciplinary intervention approaches that can contribute to the interruption of urogenital schistosomiasis transmission on Zanzibar.
 In addition preventive chemotherapy, we explore the impact of snail control and novel behavior change approaches.
 We also collaborate with other international institutions on the development and evaluation of new diagnostic tests for urogenital schistosomiasis.
-Project Link
+Read more about the project

 Liver Fluke in Siberia